tarasko/picows/docs/source/guides.rst

 From the user's perspective, these frames function like regular frames and may contain payload data.
 When one side receives a PING frame, it must respond with a PONG frame that includes the same payload as the PING.

-**picows** offers an efficient 'auto ping-pong' mechanism to automatically send a PING to the remote peer after a specified period of inactivity and to handle and verify PONG responses.
+**picows** offers an efficient 'auto ping' mechanism to automatically send a PING to the remote peer after a specified period of inactivity and to handle and verify PONG responses.
 If no PONG is received, the WebSocket will be disconnected.

 This behaviour is controlled by the 3 parameters passed to :any:`ws_connect` or :any:`ws_create_server`: